You may also invest in your community through United Way in other ways.

 Over the next fifty years, the name of the organization changed from the Lexington Welfare League to the Community Chest, to Community War Chest to United Community Services and finally to United Way.

 United Way of the Bluegrass is a leader and motivator of change for long-term solutions for Central Kentucky communities.
-We have a Big bold Goal that 10,000 more families in the Bluegrass will be self-sufficient by 2020.
+We have a Big Bold Goal that 10,000 more families in the Bluegrass will be self-sufficient by 2020.
 This is a community goal and one that we can accomplish together.
-United Way has committed to four key drivers for community and economic success:
+United Way has committed to four key pillars of success:

 This change in approach has fostered a great deal of cooperation and innovation in the community.
 We have developed systems to evaluate the quality and success of the programs we are funding, so you can be assured your dollars will have the maximum impact on your community.

 Join us and invest in your community through United Way of the Bluegrass.

 "The big picture doesn't